symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

             ),
         ));

-and it needs the following entries in your routing file:
+and it requires the following entries in your routing file:

 .. configuration-block::